 Public transportation is quite cheap in Seville.
 While a normal trip costs 1.40 €uros, you can buy ten trip passes for only 6.90 €uros at kiosks.
-With a transfer option, they set you beck 7.60 €uros.
+With a transfer option, they set you back 7.60 €uros.

 There is a reimbursable deposit of 1.50 €uros on all passes.

 Tourists can obtain day passes for as little as 5 €uros for one day and 10 €uros for 3 days.

-A fast way to get around the city center is cycling.
+A fast way to get around the city center is by cycling.
 There are rental bikes operated by the bus company SEVici.
 You can rent them at many stations around the city center.

 You need to buy a ticket for a week for 13,33 €uros – or an annual ticket if you plan to stay in Seville for a longer time.
 In any case, there will be a security deposit of 150 €uros charged to you’re credit card.
 Then, you can use the bike for up to 30 minutes at no additional cost.
 After these 30 minutes are over, you pay 1,03 €uro for the first hour and 2,04 €uros for every additional hour.
 These fees are cheaper with the annual pass.

 Where to Stay